VergeGroup/swift-verge/Docs/docs/VergeStore/BasicUsage.md

 ---
 id: BasicUsage
-title: BasicUsage
+title: Basic Usage
-sidebar_label: BasicUsage
+sidebar_label: Basic Usage
 ---

+This section shows you how we start to use Verge.
+It's very basic usage.
+You need to read Advanced Usage section if you're considering to use in production.

+To understand smoothly about Verge, we need to figure the following domains out.

-## 🍐 Basic Usage
+## Domains

-To start to use Verge in our app, we use these domains:

-- **State**
+### Store

+- A storage object to manage a state and emit activities by the action.
+- Store can dispatch actions to itself.

+### State

 - A type of state-tree that describes the data our feature needs.

-- **Activity**
+### Activity

 - A type that describes an activity that happens during performs the action.
 - This instance won't be stored in anywhere.
 It would help us to perform something by event-driven.
 - Consider to use this depends on that if can be represented as a state.
 - For example, to present alert or notifcitaions by the action.

-- **Action**
-  - Just a method that a store or dispatcher defines.
-- **Store**
-  - A storage object to manage a state and emit activities by the action.
-  - Store can dispatch actions to itself.
-- **Dispatcher (Optional)**
+### Action

+- Action runs any operations (sync / async) and commits any mutations to the state of the store.
+- Action is described by Swift's method in Store or Dispatcher.

+### Dispatcher (Optional)

 - A type to dispatch an action to specific store.
 - For a large application, to separate the logics each domain.

-**Setup a Store**
+## Setup a Store

-Define a state
+### Define a state

 ```swift
 struct MyState {